-The scheme is administered by Department of Transport, Victoria (as the Authority), to enable access of road trains on approved routes of the Victorian road network:
+The scheme is made available by Department of Transport, Victoria to enable access of road trains on approved routes of the Victorian road network:

 - The road train network in the north-west of Victoria, with access no further south than the southern borders of Mildura and Swan Hill local government areas, for the transport of general freight; and

 - Additional approved routes of the Victorian road train network, for the transport of hay and grain

 as described in Victoria’s Road Train Network Information Sheet, available from the Class 2 Combinations web page of the Department of Transport website.